anibalsande/Group5-UDC-Seneca/README.md

    A Success message appears to confirm preprocessing.
 5. Select **OK**.

-### Model creation and prediction
+### Model creation, metrics, and prediction
-You are ready to create your model and view the metrics.
+You are ready to create your model, view the metrics, and make predictions.

-**To create model and prediction**
+**To create model and view metrics**
-1. Name your model in the Create description field.
+1. Name your model in the **Create description** field.
    **Note**: You can create a model with no name.
 A dialog box appears asking if you are sure before you can continue.
 You can still save the model.
-2. Select Create model.
+2. Select **Create model**.
+   The model results appear in the Display Area under the Model tab.
-   The Model Results appear in a separate window and show the name, coefficient of determination, mean squared error, and model formula (see Figure 10).
+   The Model Metrics box (Figure 11, Box 1) shows the name, coefficient of determination, mean squared error, and model formula.
-   For a simple (single-independent-variable) linear regression, the app displays a graph (Figure 11).
+   For a simple (single-independent-variable) linear regression, the model results also display a graph (Figure 11, Box 2).
    **Note**: No graph appears for a multiple linear regression.

    ![alt text](/images/ModelResults.jpg "Screenshot of Model Results window") *Figure 11.
 Model Results window*

+**To make a prediction**
+1. In the Make a Prediction panel (Figure 11, Box 3), enter the Feature value you wish to use to make a prediction.
+2. Select **Realizar Predicción**.
+   The predicted Target value appears in the **Predicción** field (Figure 11, Box 4).

 ### Saving and loading models
 After creating your model, you can save it from the Model Results window and reload at a later time.